-Due to increasing use of digital gadgets like mobiles, attention span is reducing.
-People aimlessly and continuously scrolling their smart phones in search of ‘interesting content’ and while doing so, they get bored.
-Since, they are not doing anything meaningful, they feel their life monotonous and dull.
+Due to the increasing use of digital gadgets like mobiles, attention span is reducing.
+People aimlessly and continuously scrolling their smartphones in search of ‘interesting content’ and while doing so, they get bored.
+Since they are not doing anything meaningful, they feel their life monotonous and dull.

-They therefore experience empty moments of ‘boredom’.
+They, therefore, experience empty moments of ‘boredom’.
 It’s affecting our mental health in subtle ways.
-People are becoming restless, anxious and unsatisfactory because of perpetual distractions.
+People are becoming restless, anxious, and unsatisfied because of perpetual distractions.

 We are getting disconnected from our family and close friends.
-The quality time to relax and be in solitude is decreasing sharply.
-Increased use of social media is making us more self-centred and probe to boredom.
+The quality of time to relax and be in solitude is decreasing sharply.
+Increased use of social media is making us more self-centered and prone to boredom.

 When people don’t know how to deal with boredom and they suffer more frequently then boredom becomes chronic.
 They fear staying in solitude.
 Their inability to stay alone, often leads them to be ‘lonely’.

-While elderly parents are left alone in their home, the children who were brought up under caring environment are becoming lonely as not enough attention is now being paid to them.
+While elderly parents are left alone in their homes, the children who were brought up in caring environments are becoming lonely as not enough attention is now being paid to them.
 Digital media is distracting them from their studies.
 When they feel alone, they tend to use mobiles more often and so end up spending more time on digital platforms.

 Though they are always surrounded by numerous colleagues, they feel isolated from them.
 They are becoming lonelier even than the older generation.
 Loneliness in that generation is often associated with compulsive technology use, smoking, and excessive use of alcohol and drugs.